 Green arrow: A lighted green arrow, by itself or along with a red, green or yellow light means you may turn in the direction shown by the arrow.
-If the green arrow goes off, but the circular green is on, you may still turn after yielding to through vehicles and pedestrians, unless prohibited by a sign or red arrow.
+If the green arrow goes off, but the circular green is on, you may still turn stop and may not turn in the direction shown.